hexdreamer/tesseract-build/README.md

 | `<Root>/ios_arm64/lib/libname.a` <br/> `<Root>/ios_x86_64/lib/libname.a` | `<Root>/lib/libname.a`       |
 | `<Root>/macos_x86_64/lib/libname.a`                                   | `<Root>/lib/libname-macos.a` |

-The two header files for Leptonica and Tesseract C-APIs that we need are

-There's also a tesseract command-line program that we'll use, and it's in macos_x86_64.
-The build steps and these concepts are explained in more detail in [Building](Scripts/README.md#Building).

 ## Verifying Tesseract

-Having run **build_all.sh** and successfully built Tesseract we need to provide it with the reference data it will use to recognize the characters in the language we are interesed in.
+Having run **build_all.sh** and successfully built Tesseract we need to provide it with the reference data it will use to recognize the characters in the language we are interested in.

 Run **Scripts/test_tesseract.sh** to download some trained data for horizontal and vertical Japanese scripts and run a quick OCR test on these 2 images: